craigyjp/16bit-8-note-MIDI-to-CV/README.md

 MIDI Channel selection or Omni

-Poly/Unison/Mono modes with note priority modes
+Poly1, Poly2, Unison & Mono modes with note priority modes

 Polyphony variable from 2-8 notes, 1 note not required as you already have unison and mono.